MONDAY, JULY 18 |

 10:30 am to 11:30 am OENOLOGY |

 Green Flavour in Red Wine.
-Room STH202 (Masterclass + tasting) Dimitra Capone, University of Adelaide, Australia Green flavour characters in red wine may be perceived as undesirable and have been previously associated with lower quality wine.
+Room STH202 (Research seminar) Session chair: Emma Garner, Senior Winemaker, Andrew Peller Limited, Ontario, Canada and Belinda Kemp, CCOVI, Brock University, Canada Dimitra Capone, University of Adelaide, Australia (Virtual) Green flavour characters in red wine may be perceived as undesirable and have been previously associated with lower quality wine.
 A number of volatile compounds described with attributes including ‘green grassy’, ‘green capsicum’ or ‘bell pepper’ and ‘herbaceous’ are thought to be responsible for green flavour in red wine.
-This workshop will discuss the formation and fate of these compounds as well as ways of manipulating their concentration in wine and ultimately controlling their sensory impact.
-Some of the volatiles that impart green sensory characters will be explored with a presentation of spiked red wine samples.
+This seminar will discuss the formation and fate of these compounds as well as ways of manipulating their concentration in wine and ultimately controlling their sensory impact.
 11:10 am – 11:25 am: Olfactory Interactions of Subthreshold Off-flavour Components Enhance Perception of Green Flavors in Red Wine.
-Marianne McKay, University of Stellenbosch, South Africa 11:25 am – 11:30 am: Questions and discussion with speakers |
+(Virtual) Marianne McKay, University of Stellenbosch, South Africa 11:25 am – 11:30 am: Questions and discussion with speaker |

 10:30 am to 11:30 am VITICULTURE, OENOLOGY, SCIENCE COMMUNICATION |